younggglcy/reminder/README.md

    - Type: `boolean`
    - Default: `false`

    Even if you have a Reminder, sometimes you don't want it to bother you.
-By setting `reminder.disable: true` will disable Reminder totally.
+Setting `reminder.disable: true` will disable Reminder totally.

 2. `reminder.routine`